AviatrixSystems/avxlabs-docs/ace_pro/docs/lab9.md

 **No workload instances should be deployed in this subnet**.
 ```

-- Verify one more routing table that we selected while deploying the PSF Gateway: **_aws-us-east1-spoke1-Public-1-us-east-1a-rtb_**.
-You can notice that the default route is pointing towards the PSF Gateway (we are verifying this rtb because the test instance’s subnet points to this rtb).
+- Validate the routing table we selected during the PSF Gateway deployment: **_aws-us-east1-spoke1-Public-1-us-east-1a-rtb_**.
+The default route should point to the PSF Gateway; we’re verifying this RTB because the test instance’s subnet points to it.

 ```{figure} images/lab9-routetablepsf2.png
 ---